View Clifford Daniel's Obituary on heralddemocrat.com and share memories

 |

 A memorial service for Clifford Calvin (C.C.)
-Daniel, Jr., who passed away on Saturday, February 23, 2019 at his home will be held on Saturday March 2, 2019 at 2:00 P.M. in the Dannel Funeral Home Chapel.
-His son David and grandson Phillip Daniel will be officiating the service.
+Daniel, Jr., who passed away on Saturday, February 23, 2019 at his home, will be held on Saturday, March 2, 2019 at 2 p.m. in the Dannel Funeral Home Chapel.
+His son, David, and grandson Phillip Daniel will officiate the service.
 A reception will follow the service at the funeral home.

+C.C. was born on December 2, 1941 in Sherman, Texas to Clifford Calvin 'Tip' Daniel, Sr. and Billie Gardner Daniel.
+He was raised in Sherman and attended Sherman schools, graduating from Sherman High School in 1960.
+C.C. started working in the family business at Coca Cola where his father, Tip, was the General Manager.
+He shared the same philosophy that his father had that anyone who wanted a Coke product could get it, day or night.
+Following the passing of his dad, C.C. became the General Manager of the plant in 1978.
+C.C. lived and breathed Coca Cola.
+He was a loyal customer and enjoyed collecting Coca Cola memorabilia.
+When he retired in 1985, C.C. began Danco Snax, a Tom's distributorship in Sherman.

+C.C. and the late Jane Daniel adopted a son, David Leon Daniel, in 1972.
+He married Elizabeth 'Betty' Daniel on November 25, 1985 and she preceded him in death January 24, 2019.

+He was a well-traveled man and has been to Europe, Asia, and South America.
+C.C. was a gentle soul and had a passion for his family and his animals.
+He loved the outdoors and spent the last 39 years living on Lake Texoma.
+He will be greatly missed by all who knew and loved him.

-C.C. is survived be his son, David and wife Tonya, grandson Phillip and wife Ashley, numerous cousins, nieces, nephews,and many friends and his loving dog, Doobie.
+C.C. is survived by his son, David and wife Tonya, of Calera, Oklahoma; grandson, Phillip and wife Ashley of Sherman; numerous cousins, nieces, and nephews and friends, and his loving dog, Doobie.

-Service are under the direction of Dannel Funeral Home.
-You may sigh the online guest book at dannelfuneralhome.com.